VIN-y/MissChanger/STLs/README.md

 ## Endstops Assembly

-The endstops assembly is held in place by replacing the original two M3x30mm bolts with two M3x35mm bolts, which passed through the holes on the Y motor mount assembly.
+The <u>endstops assembly</u> is held in place by replacing the original two M3x30mm bolts with two M3x35mm bolts, which passed through the holes on the Y motor mount assembly.

-The X endstop trigger is mounted to the back of the original "Tap_Center" using an M3x30mm bolt, which go through centre hole of the linear rail.
+The <u>X endstop trigger</u> is mounted to the back of the original "Tap_Center" using an M3x30mm bolt, which go through centre hole of the linear rail.
 There is a slot to add a M3 nut on the trigger.

 **Note:** Do not insert the threaded insert for the centre hole, see picture below.
 Alternatively (if you are reusing parts from another Voron-Tap assembly), the threading can be drilled out with a 3mm bit.